-In order to apply for the Erasmus+ Exchange Programme at Universidad de La Laguna, your university must first send your nomination to ULL Erasmus Office.
-After being nominated, you must complete your Student Application Form and Learning Agreement and submit them to us within the stipulated time.
+In order to apply for the Erasmus+ Exchange Programme at Universidad de La Laguna, your university must first send your nomination to the ULL Erasmus Office.
+After being nominated, you must complete your Student Application Form and Learning Agreement and submit those documents to us within the stipulated time.
 For further information on the admission procedure and deadlines, please click here.

-We advise you not to make travel or accommodation plans until you have received confirmation of a place of study at Universidad de La Laguna.
+We advise you not to make travel or accommodation plans until you have received confirmation of your acceptance at Universidad de La Laguna.

-All sending institutions must forward the nominations of their outgoing Erasmus exchange students accordingly to the established nomination procedure, that will be communicated to partner universities.
+All sending institutions must forward the nominations of their outgoing Erasmus exchange students following the established nomination procedure, which will be communicated to partner universities.

 Prospective students wishing to come to the University of La Laguna under the Erasmus+ programme should fill out and send to our Erasmus Office the Student Application Form and the preliminary Learning Agreement.
 You must use our forms, even if you also send the forms provided by your home university.

-For completing your Learning Agreement, you can check the study programmes of the respective faculties or centres at https://eguia.ull.es or with your Erasmus+ departmental coordinator at ULL.
+In order to complete your Learning Agreement, you can check the study programmes of the respective faculties or centres at eGuia or with your Erasmus+ departmental coordinator at ULL.
 Before sending it to us, please make sure that it contains both your signature and that of the responsible person at your home university.

-Procedure: students should fill out a online “google” form and upload both documents, “Student Application Form” and “Learning Agreement”.
-After nomination we will contact students via e-mail and send them a link to access the “google” form together with useful information.
+Students should fill out an online form and upload both documents, «Student Application Form» and «Learning Agreement».
+After nomination, we will contact students via email and send them a link to access the «google» form together with useful information.